Frequently Asked Questions (FAQs)

 - Some indication that it can show a computer signal, usually identified by terms like this: PC Input, PC Video Input, PC Interface, PC Mode, PC Compatible, or Computer Resolutions.

-You can also use EasyStart with an LED billboard if the billboard supports a DVI or HDMI input, or you can use a hardware scaler or image processor to convert the signal.
+You can also use EasyStart with an LED billboard if the billboard supports an HDMI input, or you can use a hardware scaler or image processor to convert the signal.

 What if you already have a screen installed?